 Each page of your document appears in the Proofing Viewer as a thumbnail image.
 When you click a thumbnail, you can zoom into a bitmap version of that page at 100%, 200%, and 400%.
 For proofs exceeding 800mm in height or width, the maximum zoom level is 200%.

 The colors in your document display in sRGB with color conversion from the latest Adobe library.
 The Proofing Viewer supports any International Color Consortium (ICC) profiles embedded in the document.

-All font text is extracted in its layer as long as you include the correct file extension when uploading the document to Workfront Proof.
+All font text is extracted in its layer as long as you include the correct file extension when uploading the document to the system.
 Text included as images or curves does not display.

-Note: Workfront Proof currently supports documents containing up to 2000 pages.
-This includes combined proofs (see Creating Combined and Multi-Page Proofs).
+Note: Workfront currently supports documents containing up to 2000 pages.
+This includes combined proofs.
+For more information, see Creating Combined and Multi-Page Proofs.

-- Because PDF files are the most standardized and reliable, we recommend converting documents to this format before submitting them to Workfront Proof.
+- Because PDF files are the most standardized and reliable, we recommend converting documents to this format before uploading them.